Financing Graduate School

 Tuition - full tuition coverage is a benefit of a full-time (50%-time) assistantship or fellowship.
 Students would only need to pay for tuition if they are not appointment full-time, if they register for more than 14 credits per semester, or if they leave the program before the end of the semester.
 In these cases, tuition is pro-rated.
 If you would like more information about this, please visit the Graduate Assistant Employment office webpage regarding the tuition benefit.

-Fees: all fees are the responsibility of the student and vary by course, College, and semester.
-It is best to review the fees on the One Stop page for Fees.
-However, students can expect to pay approximately $455 per semester in student fees.
+Fees: all fees are the responsibility of the student and vary.
+Please review the fees on the One Stop page for Fees.

-Health Benefit premium - the student responsibility is approximately $140 per semester.
-It is best to review the most current information on the Graduate Assistant Health Plan webpage.
+Health Benefit premium - Please review the most current information on the Graduate Assistant Health Plan webpage.

 Notes:

-• Summer: it is not necessary for our students to register for courses over the summer.
+- Summer: it is not necessary for our students to register for courses over the summer, unless they receive summer fellowship support.